Kotlin is a programming language that was developed by Jet Brains for modern multi-platform applications.

 Contains resources, such as strings and colors, used in your app.

-Let’s create a simple application, which will print ‘Hello World’ on the screen.
-Here we need a TextView, which we will refer to and set a text to it.
+Let’s create a simple application that will print ‘Hello World’ on the screen.
+To do this, we need a TextView, which we will refer to and set a text to.
 Let’s now open the layout file, which is located at app > res > layout > activity_main.xml (the default name of your design layout).

 We can see that we already added a TextView to the layout file.
 Exchange to the ‘Design’ section from the TextView (this can be changed at the bottom part of the displayed window, hold code).
 After that, select the TextView from the Component Tree window.